AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/marketo/make-a-campaign-visible-to-sales-connect-users.md

 title: Make a Campaign Visible to Sales Connect Users
 exl-id: 1fde53e3-2764-4e4b-897f-635b78534133
 ---
-# Make a Campaign Visible to Sales Connect Users {#make-a-campaign-visible-to-sales-connect-users}
+# Make a Campaign Visible to [!DNL Sales Connect] Users {#make-a-campaign-visible-to-sales-connect-users}

 Campaigns can only be shared if they're made visible.
 Here's how to do that.